Thought Leadership

 Solving Access Barriers in Biomarker Testing: 5 Tips for Manufacturers

 Despite the rapid evolution of personalized medicine, access to genetic testing and next-generation sequencing (NGS) is a challenge—due in no small part to coverage confusion.
-Physicians struggle to navigate poorly defined testing coverage policies and a fragmentated payer and vendor ecosystem, resulting in delayed care for patients requiring precision therapies.
+Physicians struggle to navigate poorly defined testing coverage policies and a fragmented payer and vendor ecosystem, resulting in delayed care for patients requiring precision therapies.

 For most health plans, coverage criteria for biomarker tests are neither explicit nor well understood.
 Given the pace of innovation, payers and laboratory benefit managers (LBMs) who develop testing coverage often default to generalized policies.

 When biomarker testing policies are well-defined (e.g., criteria for eligibility, codes relevant to disease state), it is largely due to the availability of multiple or long-established products approved for treatment.
+As a result, physicians are often unclear about test coverage, eligibility requirements, and which codes facilitate reimbursement.
+If the submission is incomplete or the coding is incorrect, the claim could be denied.

 Hannah Baxter